Sijena case

 2 min

-The Dignity Commission has filed a requestinactivity in the Generalitat for "its negligent attitude regarding its obligations in the lawsuits over the Sijena artifacts."
+The Dignity Commission has filed a demandinactivity in the Generalitat for "its negligent attitude regarding its obligations in the lawsuits over the Sijena artifacts."
 According to the memorial organization, the Catalan government must reclaim the 300,000 euros for the purchase of the objects, which was annulled, as well as the expenses incurred in their restoration and conservation until their return.
 The Commission for Dignity states that this is stipulated in the Civil Code.
 "If they are returned, the government must reclaim all expenses incurred, as provided by the Civil Code.
 Failure to do so causes harm to the Generalitat's assets and, therefore, constitutes misappropriation of public funds," the organization asserts.

-The Sijena murals were saved in the autumn of 1936 after a vandalistic attempt at destruction by an anarchist column.
-They were rescued by Catalan technicians with the help of local people, led by the art historian and architect Josep Gudiol.
-Gudiol worked for the Monuments Service of the Generalitat (Catalan government) and had secured funding for the operation directly from Regional Minister Ventura Gassol.
 In this regard, the Dignity Commission has also criticized the Generalitat for not more forcefully defending the work carried out.
-"This negligence and silence in the face of the accusations against Gudiol and Regional Minister Ventura Gassol, responsible for the rescue, demonstrates a disregard for these individuals and their actions in favor of saving Aragon's artistic heritage.
-It is our duty to defend the dignity and the efforts of those who risked their lives to save Catalan and Aragonese heritage."
+"This negligence and silence in the face of the accusations against Gudiol and Councilor Ventura Gassol, responsible for the rescue operation, demonstrate a disregard for these individuals and their actions in saving Aragon's artistic heritage.
+It is our duty to defend the dignity and efforts of those who risked their lives to save Catalan and Aragonese heritage."
+Sources within the Generalitat (Catalan government) indicate that this is a long-standing issue and that legal services are currently analyzing the viability of the lawsuit.

 stats